dgraph-io/dgraph/wiki/content/query-language/index.md

 #### Scalar Types

-For all scalar types the object is a literal.
+For all triples with a predicate of scalar types the object is a literal.

 | Dgraph Type | Go type |
 | ------------|:--------|